Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

 \subsubsection{Roads}

-\method generates critical scenarios by configuring the driving environment of the AV throughout the driving task.
+\morl and \sorl generate critical scenarios by configuring the driving environment of the AV throughout the driving task.
 In this work, we specify the driving tasks using different roads with various road structures.
-Each road has a starting and end point specifying the route of the AV.
+Each road has a starting and end point specifying the route of the AV, as well as the initial positions and driving directions of all NPC vehicles.
 Specifically, as Figure~\ref{fig:road} shows, we select six roads for the experiment, covering the six scenario categories on the CARLA Leaderboard~\cite{carlaleaderboard}.
 These categories are instances of the pre-crash scenarios from NHTSA pre-crash typology~\cite{najm2007pre}.

+\textit{Road1} depicts a highway where the AV needs to drive from the leftmost lane to the rightmost lane, and then maintain the lane until reaching the end.
+The two NPC vehicles are initially positioned in the two rightmost lanes, one ahead of and one behind the AV, traveling in the same direction as the AV.

+\textit{Road2} is a dual-way road with two opposite lanes, where the AV is expected to maintain its current lane until reaching the end.
+One NPC vehicle is initially positioned ahead of the AV, traveling in the same lane and direction as the AV, while the other NPC vehicle is generated in the opposite lane ahead of the AV, traveling in the opposite direction.

+\textit{Road3} depicts a two-lane road where both lanes run in the same direction.
+The AV needs to merge from the right lane into the traffic flow in the left lane and continue along the left lane until reaching its destination.
+Both NPC vehicles are generated in the left lane, positioned one ahead of and one behind the AV, with all vehicles traveling in the same direction.

+\textit{Road4} is a four-lane bidirectional road with two lanes in each direction.
+The AV needs to maintain its lane until reaching the end.
+All vehicles are generated on the same side of the road, traveling in the same direction.
+The AV is in the inner lane, with both NPC vehicles ahead.
+One is in the outer lane, and the other is in the inner lane, farther from the AV.

+\textit{Road5} depicts a four-way intersection, with four lanes in each direction.
+The AV travels straight from the bottom lane through the intersection to the top lane.
+The two NPC vehicles cross the intersection from left to right and from right to left, respectively.
+All vehicles travel in the inner lanes.

+\textit{Road6} is a two-lane one-way road, with the left lane severely damaged and in poor condition.
+The AV is in the left lane and must maintain its lane until reaching the end.
+While driving, the AV might lose control due to bad conditions and must recover to its original lane.
+One NPC vehicle is generated ahead of the AV in the same lane, and another NPC vehicle is generated behind the AV in the other lane.